-The direction of trade at date t is denoted by the indicator variable $q_t$ , The trade is a "sell" (ask) if $q_t = +1$ , and it is a "buy" (a bid) if $q_t = -1$ , assumed to occur with equal probability.
-The term $\lambda_t q_t$ represents the information content of the trade at date t, where
+The direction of trade at date t is denoted by the indicator variable q_t , The trade is a "sell" (ask) if $q_t = +1$, and it is a "buy" (a bid) if $q_t = -1$, assumed to occur with equal probability.

-&lt;sup>4 In an asset allocation context, Longstaff (2001) shows that an increase in liquidity can reduce the risk faced by investors in allocating their wealth in a portfolio of assets.
+5 In an asset allocation context, Longstaff (2001) shows that an increase in liquidity can reduce the risk faced by investors in allocating their wealth in a portfolio of assets.
 For given levels of risk tolerance, investment opportunities become less risky as liquidity increases.
 As a result, a larger portion of investors' wealth may be invested in "risky" assets even though risk tolerance has not changed.
 This is because the liquidity risk component of each asset has decreased.

-&lt;sup>5 For a similar illustration of several types of microstructure models, see Biais, Glosten and Spatt (2005).
+6 For a similar illustration of several types of microstructure models, see Biais, Glosten and Spatt (2005).

-$\lambda_i > 0$ for each date.
-The sequence $\lambda_i$ , can be interpreted as the illiquidity parameter introduced by Kyle (1985), capturing the extent of adverse selection in the market.
-The larger is the information content of a trade, the lower will be adverse selection in the market.
-This corresponds to a lower value of $\lambda_i$ .
+The term $\lambda_t q_t$ represents the information content of the trade at date t, where $\lambda_t > 0$ for each date.
+The sequence λ_t , can be interpreted as the illiquidity parameter introduced by Kyle (1985), capturing the extent of adverse selection in the market.7 The larger is the information content of a trade, the lower will be adverse selection in the market.
+This corresponds to a lower value of λ_t .

-Thus, the bid and ask prices are set symmetrically around $V{t-1} + \sigma_t \varepsilon_t$ and the spread is given by $2(c_t + \lambda_t)$ .
-The sequence $c_t$ reflects non-informational costs of trades (clearing costs, documentation costs, etc.) and, as observed, $\lambda_t$ reflects illiquidity costs owing to adverse selection in the market.
-The error $\sigma_t \varepsilon_t$ has a time varying component and $\varepsilon_t$ is a random variable with zero mean and unit variance.
+Thus, the bid and ask prices are set symmetrically around $V{t-1} + \sigma_t \varepsilon_t$ and the spread is given by $2(c_t + \lambda_t)$.
+The sequence c_t reflects non-informational costs of trades (clearing costs, documentation costs, etc.) and, as observed, λ_t reflects illiquidity costs owing to adverse selection in the market.
+The error $\sigma_t \varepsilon_t$ has a time varying component and ε_t is a random variable with zero mean and unit variance.